Jennylyn Reyes

-Jennylyn Reyes (born January 12, 1991) is a Filipino volleyball athlete who competed with PSL Manila in the 2016 FIVB Club World Championship.
+Jennylyn Reyes (born January 12, 1991) is a Filipino volleyball athlete.

 Career

 Reyes played for Meralco Power Spikers from 2013 to 2015.
 She was awarded Best Libero in the 2015 Philippine Super Liga All-Filipino.

 She played for Petron Tri-Activ Spikers before being selected to play with Foton Pilipinas in the 2016 Asian Club Championship and with PSL Manila for the 2016 FIVB Club World Championship.
 She won the bronze medal in the 2017 PSL Grand Prix Conference with the Foton Tornadoes.